ragtagrecords/audiofiler/README.md

 - [mySQL interface](http://localhost:8080)

 ## Manually deploy to production
+Deployments to production occur automatically when the `main` branch is updated, but here are the instructions for how to do it manually.

 Connect to the server

 `ssh user@68.101.73.99`

-Update to new code

-`cd ~/Apps/audiofiler && git fetch origin main && git reset origin/main`

 Stop the containers

 `sudo docker-compose --env-file=./config/.prod.env down`

+Update to new code

+`cd ~/Apps/audiofiler && git fetch origin main && git reset origin/main --hard`

 Build and start the docker containers